This is an eruption and lava flow information update for Thursday February 12th at 7:45 AM.

-Smoke conditions were light to moderate with a light east wind blowing the smoke in a west direction.
+Smoke conditions were light to moderate with a light northwest wind blowing the smoke in a southeast direction.
 Smoke conditions may increase in some areas and individuals who may be sensitive or have respiratory problems are advised to take necessary precautions and to remain indoors.

 On behalf of the Hawaii County Civil Defense Agency and our partners we would like to thank everyone for your assistance and cooperation.